 - Reaching Through the Fourth Wall: The "Open a Book, Open Up Your Imagination" book that allows Kathy to meet the characters, travel to the locations, and interact with the various objects and items from Dr. Seuss' books, aside from the Cat.

 - Redubbing: The original voices in the Horton Hatches the Egg segment were removed and replaced with new voices, all performed by Frank Welker.
-For some reason he also redubbed a couple characters in The Butter Battle Book segment.
+He also redubbed a couple characters in The Butter Battle Book segment, to talk the viewer through plot points the whole special covered in song instead.

 - Roger Rabbit Effect: Kathy Najimy's hand uses the animated door knocker in the opening song.